-The SAT and the PSAT are pretty similar exams.
 In fact, the PSAT is part of how your student can prepare for the SAT.
-However, when you compare the PSAT vs. SAT, you’ll see some very important differences.

 The SAT score your child receives will have a big impact on what colleges they are able to gain admission to, and what merit aid they will be offered at those schools.

-The PSAT taken during the junior year of high school is also the qualifying test for the National Merit Scholarship, which is why the full name of the exam is PSAT/NMSQT.
+In addition, when taken during a student’s junior year in high school , the PSAT is also the qualifying test for the National Merit Scholarship, which is why the full name of the exam is PSAT/NMSQT.

 The PSAT can only be taken once per year, generally in 9th – 11th grade.